adilsonulprabhakar/Sales-Analysis-Using-MySQL/README.md

 ### Business Questions Answered

-1. How many distinct cities are present in the dataset?
-2. In which city is each branch situated?
-3. How many distinct product lines are there in the dataset?
-4. What is the most common payment method?
-5. What is the most selling product line?
-6. What is the total revenue by month?
-7. Which month recorded the highest Cost of Goods Sold (COGS)?
-8. Which product line generated the highest revenue?
-9. Which city has the highest revenue?
-10. Which product line incurred the highest VAT?
-11. Retrieve each product line and classify as 'Good' or 'Bad' based on sales above average.
-12. Which branch sold more products than the average?
-13. What is the most common product line by gender?
-14. What is the average rating of each product line?
-15. Number of sales made at each time of the day per weekday.
-16. Identify the customer type that generates the highest revenue.
-17. Which city has the largest tax percent/VAT (Value Added Tax)?
-18. Which customer type pays the most VAT?
-19. How many unique customer types does the data have?
-20. How many unique payment methods does the data have?
-21. Which is the most common customer type?
-22. Which customer type buys the most?
-23. What is the gender distribution among customers?
-24. What is the gender distribution per branch?
-25. Which time of the day do customers give the most ratings?
-26. Which time of the day do customers give the most ratings per branch?
-27. Which day of the week has the best average ratings?
-28. Which day of the week has the best average ratings per branch?
-29. What are the trends in weekly sales over time?
+1. What is the trend of weekly sales over time?
+Are there any seasonal patterns?
-30. How do weekly sales differ by store and department?
+2. How do weekly sales differ by store and department?
-31. Which department in each store has the highest sales?
+3. Which department from each store has the highest sales?
-32. What are the total sales during holidays compared to non-holidays?
+4. What are the total sales during holidays compared to non-holidays?
-33. What is the average weekly sales for each store?
+5. What is the average weekly sales for each store?
-34. Which store has the highest total sales across all departments?
+6. Which store has the highest total sales across all departments?
-35. What is the total sales for each department across all stores?
+7. What is the total sales for each department across all stores?
-36. Which department has the highest average weekly sales across all stores?
+8. Which department has the highest average weekly sales across all stores?
-37. How does the average weekly sales vary by store type?
+9. How does the average weekly sales vary by store type?
-38. Are there specific holidays that result in significantly higher sales?
+10. Are there specific holidays that result in significantly higher sales?
-39. What is the average temperature on holidays versus non-holidays affecting sales?
+11. What is the average temperature on holidays vs. non-holidays affecting sales?
-40. What is the impact of Fuel Price on Weekly Sales?
+12. What is the impact of Fuel Price on Weekly Sales?
-41. What is the unemployment rate across different store types?
+13. What is the unemployment rate across different store types?
-42. Are there departments that consistently perform poorly in sales?
+14. Are there departments that consistently perform poorly in sales?
-43. How does the size of the store relate to its average weekly sales?
+15. How does the size of the store relate to its average weekly sales?
-44. Are there trends in sales related to specific store types over time?
+16. Are there any trends in sales related to specific store types over time?
-45. How does temperature affect weekly sales?
+17. How does temperature affect weekly sales?
-46. Is there a specific temperature range where sales peak?
+18. Is there a specific temperature range where sales peak?
-47. Do economic conditions (CPI and Unemployment) have a noticeable impact on sales trends?
+19. Do economic conditions (CPI and Unemployment) have a noticeable impact on sales trends?

 ## Key Results